expresspigeon/blog/src/content/kb/editor/editor-layout.md

 ## Row Menu

-When a contnet block is selected (by clicking into it), the Row Menu  will display just above it.
+When a content block is selected (by clicking into it), the Row Menu  will display just above it.
 With the Row Menu you can:

 * Move internal content blocks left and right